ljlodl5/Mission-to-Mars/README.md

 ## **Overview**
 The support provided in this repository represents a webscraping exercise utilizing beautiful soup, noSql Mongodb image scraping, flask connection and local html visualization.

-##CSS changes include:
+Additional changes were made to the page utilizing CSS.

+## **CSS changes includes:**

 	1) Changed button to green
 	2) Changed table to have a border